ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Transmission of UTC leap second information MUST be included in the protocol in order for clients to generate a UTC representation, but must be transmitted as separate information to the timescale.
-The specification MUST require that servers transmit upcoming leap seconds greater than 24 hours in linear timescale in advance if that information is known by the server.
+The specification MUST require that servers transmit upcoming leap seconds greater than 24 hours in advance if that information is known by the server.
 If the server learns of a leap second less than 24 hours before an upcoming leap second event, it MUST start transmitting the information immediately.

-Smearing {{google-smear}} of leap seconds SHOULD be supported in the protocol, and the protocol MUST support servers transmitting information if they are configured to smear leap seconds and if they are actively doing so.
-Behaviours for both client and server in handling leap seconds MUST be part of the specification; in particular how clients handle multiple servers where some may use leap seconds and others smearing, that servers should not apply both leap seconds and smearing, as well as details around smearing timescales.
+Smearing {{google-smear}} of leap seconds SHOULD be supported in the protocol, and the protocol MUST support servers transmitting information about whether they are configured to smear leap seconds and whether they are actively doing so.
+Behaviours for both client and server in handling leap seconds MUST be part of the specification; in particular, how clients handle multiple servers where some may use leap seconds and others smearing, that servers should not apply both leap seconds and smearing, and details around smearing timescales.
 Supported smearing algorithms MUST be defined or referenced.

 ## Backwards Compatibility with NTS and NTPv4